-The best thing you can to do increase your chances of getting pregnant while breastfeeding is to stop nursing in the middle of the night.
+The best thing you can to do increase your chances of getting pregnant while nursing is to stop breastfeeding in the middle of the night.
 Your body will produce the most prolactin between 1am and 6am.
 If you nurse during that time, you will stimulate more prolactin production.

 You should know that you can even get pregnant without having a period if you are breastfeeding.
 If you don’t believe us, read Aisha’s story (below) about Breastfeeding for Natural Pregnancy Spacing for a perspective on this topic from a mother of eight children that has never really stopped nursing and has had seven healthy pregnancies without even having a period before getting pregnant.